Homicide teen Ariki Rigby remembered as 'beautiful, energetic, bright-eyed'

 Family members and friends had been searching for the 18-year-old since they last had contact with her in late August.

-They had been left shell-shocked by Ariki's death, but also thanked both the Hawke's Bay community, and others from around New Zealand, for offering support.
+They had been shell-shocked by Ariki's death, but also thanked the Hawke's Bay community, and others from around New Zealand, for offering support.

-On the same day as police confirmed Ariki was dead, her family shared a statement on social media thanking people who had shown love and concern for Ariki.
+On the same day as police confirmed Ariki was dead, her family shared a post on social media thanking people who had shown love and concern for Ariki.

 "It is with our deepest regret that we inform you all that our beautiful girl has been identified as the Wahine in that burnt-out car in Havelock North.